Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\begin{remark} The examples investigated in \cref{fig:Bivariate_global_cosine,fig:Bivariate_global_cosine_lag_frequency,fig:Bivariate_local_trigonometric_A,fig:Bivariate_local_trigonometric_B,fig:Bivariate_local_trigonometric_C} do not satisfy the requirements needed for the asymptotic results (both for the global and local cases) to hold true, in particular the local Gaussian cross-correlations will in these cases not be absolutely summable.\footnote{ In this respect the situation is similar to the detection of a pure sinusoidal for the global spectrum.} Despite this, the examples are still of interest since they shows that an exploratory tool based on the local Gaussian spectra in this case can detect information that is in agreement with what could be expected based on the parameters used in the models for $\parenR{\Yz{1,t},\Yz{2,t}}$. \end{remark}
+The examples investigated in \cref{fig:Bivariate_global_cosine,fig:heatmap_co_quad_dmt_bivariate_constant_phases,fig:Bivariate_local_trigonometric_A,fig:heatmap_co_quad_dmt_bivariate_different_phases,fig:Bivariate_local_trigonometric_C} do not satisfy the requirements needed for the asymptotic results (both for the global and local cases) to hold true, in particular the local Gaussian cross-correlations will in these cases not be absolutely summable.\footnote{ In this respect the situation is similar to the detection of a pure sinusoidal for the global spectrum.} Despite this, the examples are still of interest since they show that an exploratory tool based on the local Gaussian spectra in this case (with a truncation at $m=10$) can detect information that is in agreement with what could be expected based on the parameters used in the models for $\parenR{\Yz{1,t},\Yz{2,t}}$.

-\begin{remark} The generating model will of course not be known when a real multivariate time series is encountered, so it is important to estimate the local Gaussian cross-spectrum at a wide range of points $\LGp$ in the plane and a wide range of truncation levels~$m$.
-This is necessary since it can happen, like seen in \cref{fig:Bivariate_local_trigonometric_B}, that there are some points where the result might look like it has been computed based on i.i.d.\ white noise, whereas other points shows that some local phenomenon could be present. \end{remark}
+The underlying model will of course not be known when a real multivariate time series is encountered, so it is important to estimate the local Gaussian cross-spectrum at a wide range of points $\LGp$ in the plane and a wide range of truncation levels~$m$.
+This kind of investigation can be done by the \textit{heatmap and distance}-plots seen in \cref{fig:heatmap_co_quad_dmt_bivariate_constant_phases,fig:heatmap_co_quad_dmt_bivariate_different_phases,fig:heatmap_distance_plot_EuStockMarkets_DAX_CAC}.

-\begin{remark} Even when it might not be obvious how to interpret the results shown in the \Co-, \Quad- and \Phase-plots, it should be noted that they can be used as an exploratory tool that can detect nonlinear traits in the observations.
+Even when it might not be obvious how to interpret the results shown in the \Co-, \Quad- and \Phase-plots, it should be noted that they can be used as an exploratory tool that can detect nonlinear traits in the observations.
 Moreover, these plots can also be used to investigate if a model fitted to the data contains elements that can mimic the observed features.
-The recipe for this approach would then be to first select a model, then estimate parameters based on the available sample, and finally use the resulting fitted model to generate independent samples of the same length as the sample. \Cref{sec:lgch:EuStockMarkets+cGARCH} will show an example of this approach, cf.\ \cref{fig:EuStockMarkets,fig:cGARCH}. \end{remark}
+The recipe for this approach would then be to first select a model, then estimate parameters based on the available sample, and finally use the resulting fitted model to generate independent samples of the same length as the sample. \Cref{sec:lgch:EuStockMarkets+cGARCH} will show an example of this approach, cf.\ \cref{fig:EuStockMarkets,fig:cGARCH}.
+Further details related to this are given in \cref{P2.app:resampling_parametric_bootstrap}.